 Fiori is not a sustainable user interface for SAP or SAPGUI replacement.
 It is a mobile application with limited applicability to most of SAP’s transactions.
 SAP already invested mightily in SAP Mobile.
 After SAP Mobile had failed, they purchased Sybase, partially for its mobile offering called Sybase Unwired Platform.
 After the Sybase acquisition, SAP then purchased Syclo.
 Years later, SAP has done nothing with any of these acquisitions, and no one uses SAP Mobile.

 One SAP account manager told me that it was just impossible for SAP to compete with mobile application development.
 This type of development is at a completely different price level than SAP is accustomed to.
 The mobile development environments are produced on Android and iOS.
 And developers for these OSs can be found relatively easily, and their development productivity is quite high.
 Higher than the productivity of anything that SAP offers.
 They have nothing to do with SAP, and it is not an area where SAP can compete.
 Mobile is doing great without SAP.

 And no one cares.
 These are primarily brochure-ware apps that were developed and that I have never seen on a single project.
 Here is one example.
 It follows the Tableau school of making analytics seem around twenty times easier than it is in real life.

 A demo with all reality of an episode of CSI Miami.
-Where every screen owned by the Miami CSI office is a 27 inch Mac display (because local municipal crime lab budgets are of course unlimited).
-And labs with three-dimensional modeling software.
-Software that recreates crime scenes real time!
+Where every screen owned by the Miami CSI office is a 27 inch Mac display (because local municipal crime lab budgets are of course unlimited), and labs with three-dimensional modeling software.
+Software that recreates crime scenes in real time!
 Software that performs DNA matching in the time it takes to get a coffee.

 I have never seen anything approaching this on any SAP project.
 Most SAP projects are just trying to get through a long queue of uninspiring reports from the SAP BW.